 As a retirement coach, I spend my time discussing the possibility of working for oneself in retirement.
 It offers the opportunity to work flexible hours and to do something that ignites your passion.

-Having retired from formal employment four years ago, I now work for myself, mainly online, from home.
+Having retired from formal employment a few years ago, I now work for myself, mainly online, from home.
 I have all the flexibility I want, and if I get distracted during the week – or even during the day – I catch up over the weekend or by stretching my work day into the evening.

 If you have not worked for yourself before, a word of caution may be necessary.